LQR-CBF-RRT*: Safe and Optimal Motion Planning: Introduction

-\textbf{Linear Quadratic Regulator} The LQR is a well-known optimal control strategy \cite{sun2016stochastic}, \cite{tedrake2010lqr} that minimizes a quadratic cost function on system states and control inputs.
-The algorithm calculates an optimal state-feedback gain given system dynamics.
-An algebraic Riccati equation is often used to solve for the optimal gain.
-It has demonstrated its effectiveness on robotic systems \cite{argentim2013pid, okyere2019lqr, xiao2022learning,chen2019autonomous}.
-There are also variations of the classic LQR control strategy, such as iterative LQR \cite{van2014iterated, sun2016stochastic,li2004iterative} that handles nonlinear system dynamics by iteratively calculating a locally optimal control policy.
-The iLQR uses an initialized sequence of nominal control to obtain an open-loop state trajectory.
-Then, a second-order Taylor expansion is performed to approximate the cost function, and a first-order Taylor expansion is performed to approximate system dynamics at each state-control pair.
-After approximations are made, the classic LQR can be used to solve.
-While this control strategy can work on general nonlinear systems, it is often expensive to implement, especially for a long time horizon.
-In the context of sampling-based motion planning, there have been some researches on combing LQR with RRT like motion planner \cite{perez2012lqr,doerr2020motion,glassman2010quadratic}.
-But these approaches rely on underlying collision checking during edge extension and rewiring procedures.
+\textbf{Linear Quadratic Regulator(LQR)} An LQR \cite{sun2016stochastic}, \cite{tedrake2010lqr} is a widely used optimal control strategy that minimizes a quadratic cost function over a system's states and control inputs.
+The algorithm computes an optimal state-feedback gain based on the system dynamics, which can be solved by an algebraic Riccati equation.
+It has proven effective for robotic systems with linear dynamics \cite{argentim2013pid, okyere2019lqr, xiao2022learning,chen2019autonomous}.
+Other variations, such as iterative LQR (iLQR) \cite{van2014iterated, sun2016stochastic} can handle nonlinear system dynamics \cite{perez2012lqr,doerr2020motion,glassman2010quadratic}.
+In these methods, the cost function is approximated using a second-order Taylor expansion.
+While effective for nonlinear systems, this method can be costly.
+Moreover, collision checking is required during edge extension and rewiring.

-In prior works \cite{yang2019sampling, ahmad2022adaptive}, the Control Lyapunov Function (CLF) and CBF are used in the steering function to ensure stability and safety.
-CBF and CLF are formulated as inequality constraints for a Quadratic Program (QP).
-For each time step, a QP is solved to generate controls that steer the system trajectory towards the sampled new state while the CBF constraints ensure the resultant trajectory will never collide with obstacles.
-The objective of the QP ensures the control efforts are minimized point-wise in time.
-However, this approach has a few problems: (\textit{i}) Solving a sequence of QPs in the steering function can be costly, especially when the step size is selected to be small. (\textit{ii}) The QP controller only ensures sub-optimal controls as the formulation of its objective function only guarantees optimality point-wise in time. (\textit{iii}) The sampling method in \cite{yang2019sampling} is based on uniform sampling, which can be inefficient as the entire space can be sampled. (\textit{iv.}) The CBF-CLF-QP controller could suffer from feasibility issues \cite{zeng2021safety}, which highly depends on the system dynamics and the CBF parameters chosen apriori.
+In prior works \cite{yang2019sampling, ahmad2022adaptive}, CLFs and CBFs are incorporated into the steering function to ensure stability and safety.
+The QP is solved iteratively to generate controls that steer the system trajectory toward the sampled new state.
+The CBF constraints guarantee that the resulting trajectory avoids collisions with obstacles.
+However, this approach has a few downsides: (\textit{i}) Solving a sequence of QPs in the steering function can be costly, especially when the step size is selected to be small \cite{yang2019sampling}; (\textit{ii}) The QPs can easily become infeasible \cite{zeng2021safety}; and (\textit{iii}) The QP controllers only ensure sub-optimal controls as the formulation of the objective function only guarantees optimality point-wise in time \cite{ahmad2022adaptive}.